araobp/spielzeug/README.md

 - And electronic components　I can purchase in Akihabara or on Amazon.
 - Raspberry Pi 3 Model B (ARM/Broadcom)

+I also use several components from Apache to construct IoT platform for the robot:
+- Apache ZooKeeper
+- Apache Kafka

 ## Goal of this project

 I often see robots at museums on weekends.